Surtr-crimson/Surtr-crimson/README.md

 - 👋 Hi, I’m @Surtr-crimson
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++ and Python!
 - 💞️ I’m looking to collaborate on GithHub
 - 📫 How to reach me 1719939641@qq.com